 They recommend that copies of course content and assessment tools as well as specific assessment records should be kept to show that the business has complied with the regulations.
 Records may be kept electronically and should be made available to employees and regulators.
 The records should be kept as long as the employee is engaged by the business.

-The Tap Into Safety Training Platform uses an organisations existing workplace health and safety data to build an individualised, interactive and immersive hazard perception training solution.
+The Tap into Safety Integrated eLearning Platform uses an organisations existing workplace health and safety data to build an individualised, interactive and immersive hazard perception training solution.
 It complements existing workplace training via a simple URL integration on existing training platforms.

-Clients have used the safety training modules to make their safety inductions interactive and engaging, or as a follow up hazard perception training if they have had an incident, near miss or audit recommendation.
+Clients have used the safety training modules to make their safety inductions interactive and engaging, or as follow-up hazard perception training if they have had an incident, near miss or audit recommendation.

-Through using 360-degree panoramic photography of work spaces, our training solution allows employees to interact with the gaming platform to determine if they have any gaps in their safety knowledge.
+Through using 360-degree panoramic photography of workspaces, our training platform allows employees to interact with the gaming platform to determine if they have any gaps in their safety knowledge.
+The courses use microlearning to train on how to work safely, together with assessments, underpinned by the hierarchy of safety controls.
 This assists organisations to assess, measure and improve hazard perception through detailed results and reports.
-It’s here where Tap Into Safety truly adds value.
+It’s here where Tap into Safety truly adds value.

 The reporting features in the Platform drill down to show knowledge of workplace hazards situated within the employee’s work context and provides detailed gaps in their understanding of the control and critical control measures required to keep them safe.
 This level of detail clearly demonstrates an employee’s knowledge and ongoing competence.
-Our simple API integration fits into the organisations learning management systems and training record repositories, immediately ensuring ongoing documentation is stored within the employees records.
+It shows you where the gaps are and acts as an important audit trail.
 Ready, if ever they are required, as evidence of competence in the unfortunate event of a workplace incident or fatality.
 In doing so, we’ve got the organisation covered!
-See our post on immersive methods to improve safety training.
+See our article on immersive methods to improve safety training.